Wepstern/django_portfolio/docs/README.md

 Currently the page can be loaded with data via the Django builtin admin site, but in the future I would like to enable this directly via a dedicated admin site where the uploaded data and the result of the page formatting can be seen immediately.

+ :warning: **The development envrionment description is not up-to-date!** :warning:

 ## Development Environment
 The following steps below are used to create the development environment.
 Currently the project is only macOS "friendly", because the helper scripsts are written in shell, and the pre-commit and pre-push scripts are relay on it.
 I do not plan to implement the project on the "Windows way", because I want to containerise the project in the future.